 Pixar Magic for the Rest of Us: Making Candor a Way of Life

-Pixar had another breakaway box office hit this summer with "Inside Out."
+In the summer of 2015, Pixar had another breakaway box office hit with "Inside Out."
 The animated movie tells the story of Riley, an 11-year-old girl who faces a crisis in her young life.
 Pixar gives us a psychologically sophisticated exploration of Riley’s inner life that somehow makes kids and adults alike laugh, cry, and cheer.

 In his 2014 book Creativity Inc., Pixar President Ed Catmull pulls back the curtain on his remarkable organization to give us some clues about how they keep it coming.
 He acknowledges, proudly it seems, that while they have consistently made movie magic since they released "Toy Story" in 1995, it’s hard going every time.
 Catmull’s view is that missteps and mistakes are to be expected in any creative endeavor, and finding them fast makes all the difference to learning and recovery.
 Part of his job, he believes, is to create an environment for the candid feedback that helps the filmmakers identify and solve the inevitable issues that could compromise the Pixar storytelling quality that the world takes for granted.
 In Catmull’s words: "Candor could not be more crucial to our creative process.
 Why?
 Because early on, all of our movies suck.
 That's a blunt assessment, I know, but I choose that phrasing because saying it in a softer way fails to convey how bad the ﬁrst versions really are…Pixar ﬁlms are not good at ﬁrst, and our job is to make them so—to go, as I say, 'from suck to not-suck.'"